-- Performance of projects, including the design of engineering, management of supplies, development of construction and cost control
+- Estimates & Performance of projects, including the design of engineering, management of supplies, development of construction and cost control

 - Estimation of results

 - Determination of progress of projects

 - Foreign currency management

 - Cash flow management

-- Invoicing and payment management
+- Invoicing and collection management

 - Reporting and consolidation process

-These procedures contain a detailed description of activities and sub-activities and the manner in which they are to be performed.
+These key procedures contain a detailed description of activities and sub-activities and the manner in which they are to be performed.
 There is also description of the various levels of responsibility associated with the performance of the various activities.

-The ITGs or procedures prepared by the company for internal control purposes are available in the Group's corporate intranet.
+The ITGs (General Work Instructions) or procedures prepared by the company for internal control purposes are available in the Group's corporate intranet.